afodunrinbikunmi-data/superstore-sales-analysis/README.md

 - **Trends Over Time**: Monthly trends, YoY growth, seasonal patterns
 ![Image Description](https://github.com/afodunrinbikunmi-data/superstore-sales-analysis/blob/main/trends%20over%20time%20dashboard%201.png)

-## Limitations
-While this analysis provides deep insights into the profitability crisis, several data constraints should be noted:
-* **Financial Granularity:** The dataset lacks a breakdown of **COGS (Cost of Goods Sold)** and specific overheads, meaning profit is analyzed at a transactional level without visibility into manufacturing or storage costs.
-* **Macroeconomic Factors:** As a global dataset, the results do not account for **currency fluctuations** or inflation rates in markets like Africa and EMEA between 2011 and 2014, which may have impacted localized profitability.
-* **Fixed Logistics:** Shipping costs are recorded as static values per order, which does not reflect real-world variables like fuel surcharges or bulk-freight negotiated rates.
-* **Customer Context:** Missing demographic data (age, income, industry) limits the ability to perform a full **Customer Lifetime Value (CLV)** analysis beyond basic purchase history.

 ## Conclusion
 - **The Profitability Gap**: Identified that while revenue is scaling rapidly, profit is leaking through loss-making product categories and underperforming regional markets.